 You enter a dark forest.
 Standing in front of you is:

 A professor named Hal Daumé III (he/him).
-He wields appointments in Computer Science where he is a Volpi-Cupal Professor, as well as Language Science at UMD where he leads the TRAILS, the Institute for Trustworthy AI in Law & Society (in Fall 2023 he's teaching Trustworthy ML; past: AI (S23), Human-AI Interaction (F22), Just ML (F21)); he is also a Senior Principal Researcher the machine learning and fairness groups at Microsoft Research NYC.
+He wields appointments in Computer Science where he is a Volpi-Cupal Professor, as well as Language Science at UMD where he leads the TRAILS, the Institute for Trustworthy AI in Law & Society (in Spring 2024 he's teaching a gen-ed course You and I, and Generative AI; past: Trustworthy ML (F23), AI (S23), Human-AI Interaction (F22), Just ML (F21)); he was formerly also a Senior Principal Researcher at Microsoft Research NYC.
 He and his wonderful advisees like to study questions related to how to get machines to becomes more adept at human language (and artificial intelligence tasks more broadly), by developing models and algorithms that allow them to learn from data.
 (Keywords: natural language processing and machine learning.)
 The two major questions that really drive their research these days are:

 (1) how can we get computers to learn